JasperWagen/HTML5ExamRevisionNotes/HTML5ExamBrief.md

   * `flex-order`: Assigns child boxes to groups and controls the order in which they appear in a layout, beginning with the lowest numbered group
   * `flex-pack`: justifies the alignment of child boxes within a flexbox to ensure all whitespace in the parent box is filled
   * `flex-wrap`: determines whether child boxes automatically create a new line and wrap ono it or overflow the flexbox
+  * `align-items: stretch`: Align the child boxes so that they are all the same hight or width as the largest item
+  * `gap`: set the gap between boxes

 **Grid layouts:**
 * `{display: grid/inline-grid}`